How to be Prepared for a Storm

 A first aid kit

-Candles, a lighter, toilet paper (you don’t want to be trapped in your safe spot without a way to wipe my friends), flashlights, batteries, and paper towels
+Candles, a lighter, toilet paper {you don’t want to be trapped in your safe spot without a way to wipe my friends}, flashlights, batteries, and paper towels

 You may laugh, but along with the canned goods and peanut butter I usually keep skittles.
 My kids love skittles.
 It’s one thing that I know would put a smile on their face.
-And I’m thinking that if we were trapped in our basement and needed food…I would definitely be in need of smiles too.

-We actually just ordered some MRE’s (military meals) to put in our storm bin.
+We actually just ordered some MRE’s {military meals} to put in our storm bin.
 I can not imagine having to eat an MRE…but if worst came to worst and we needed food, MRE’s have a very long shelf life.

 Some other things you may want to throw in a bag and have ready would be: extra blankets, prescription medication, glasses, infant formula, diapers, personal hygiene products, and important family documents.

-4. Keep your kids distracted
+4. Keep your kids occupied and distracted

 Our kids actually look forward to going down to the basement because they get to play with a whole new set of toys that they rarely see.